 The refreshing green citrusy flavors of Sauvignon Blanc contrast the creamy peanut butter, making it less rich.
 Those same flavors highlight the berry or grape flavors of your favorite jelly.

 Pop the popcorn yourself and drizzle lightly with a good quality butter.
 You’ll notice the nuttiness of Chardonnay by eating the corn while the warm butter is complemented by the buttery flavor of the Chardonnay.

 Hotdogs and Merlot

-Cold beer is not the best beverage for a classic dog with mustard, merlot is.
-The savory mustard and cured meat is complemented by the smoothness of the merlot, while the cherry and berry flavors contrast those flavors.
+Cold beer is not the best beverage for a classic dog with mustard, Merlot is.
+The savory mustard and cured meat are complemented by the smoothness of the Merlot, while the cherry and berry flavors contrast the flavors of the hot dog.

 Fish Stick and Syrah/Shiraz